 Imagine this scenario: you walk into the airport lounge, waiting for a flight that is now delayed by three hours.
 You’ve got a new Ultrabook™ and you’re definitely thankful for that long battery life at this point, but your smartphone is close to dead after those hours playing Angry Birds, er, working on budget projections.
 Just like almost every other airport lounge in the world, there is nary an outlet in sight, and your cords are all in transit.
 Are you up the creek without a charger?
-Not so fast – with Intel’s new WCT (wireless charging technology) coming in 2013 to Ultrabooks, you’ll be able to charge your phone with zero cords and in barely any time at all.
+Not so fast – enter wireless charging.

 The history of wireless charging

 Wireless charging isn’t a new concept.
 In fact, it’s been around since the 19th century when physicist Nicolas Tesla came up with the idea of wireless power transfer.
 It was first demoed by Intel back in 2007, with the idea being that if you can do it safely and efficiently, it would work for the majority of the devices we use every day.
 The idea of a laptop that people could just keep using and never, ever run out of juice, that could go directly off of wireless power or charge wirelessly?
 Sounds like something straight out of a sci-fi movie, but if the goal is to eventually have a completely wireless experience, these are just some of the scenarios we could possibly be looking at.

 Wireless charging is seen by many as one of the biggest possible advancements we could have for personal computing in this century.
 Cables – messy, unwieldy, and with a predilection to getting lost at the most inconvenient times – could be a thing of the past in just the next couple of years.
 In addition to computers, wireless charging could make its way to the automotive industry with electric vehicles, making the charging process virtually automatic.

 Two kinds of wireless charging